ChainAgnostic/CAIPs/CAIPs/caip-285.md

 **Explanation:**

-- The `wallet_revokeSession` method removes the specified methods, notifications, and accounts from the current session's authorizations.
-If the scope no longer has any methods, notifications, or accounts after revocation, it is removed from the session.
-If no scopes remain in the session, the session is considered closed.
-If no accounts remain in a scope, and only write methods the entire scope is removed.
+-- The `wallet_revokeSession` method removes the specified methods, notifications, and accounts from the current session's permissions.
+If a given `scopeObject` no longer has any methods, notifications, or accounts after executing this revocation, it is removed from the `sessionScopes` array.
+If no `scopeObject`s remain in the session after applying the above logic, the entire session is considered closed.
+If no accounts remain in a `scopeObject`, and no methods or only methods that would require an account to be called such as write methods, then the entire scope MUST be removed from the `sessionScopes` array of both wallet and application.

 #### `wallet_getSession`